LukasMindlberger/omni/README.md

 ## Installation & Usage

-You can try out the current pre-alpha version of Omni by following the instructions below.
+You can try out the current pre-alpha version of Omni by following the instructions below:

-Install [Holochain](https://holochain.org) by following the [quick start guide here](https://developer.holochain.org/start.html) (only up to Step 4 for now)
+First, install [Holochain](https://holochain.org) by following the [quick start guide here](https://developer.holochain.org/start.html) (only up to Step 4 for now).

-Clone or download this repo and run `npm run dev` from the project root.
-This will start up an Omni instance using Holochain, as well as a webpack dev server for the UI which updates whenever you save changes.
+Clone or download this repo and run the command `npm run dev-install` from the project root.
+This will start up an Omni instance with the Holochain engine, as well as a Webpack dev server for the UI which updates whenever you make changes.

+After you've run the above command once, use `npm run dev-start` instead.

 # Introduction